ParagJn/FileIQ/README.md

 # FileIQ - Multi-Step Document Q&A Web Application

 A sophisticated document analysis system that enables users to upload documents, generate vector embeddings, and perform intelligent Q&A using Claude Sonnet AI.
-Built with Next.js, FastAPI, and advanced vector search capabilities.
+Built with Next.js, FastAPI, and advanced vector search capabilities with **Case ID-based document organization**.

 ## 🚀 Features

 ### Core Functionality
+- **🆔 Case ID Management**: Organize documents by Case ID for isolated processing and Q&A
 - **📁 Multi-Format Document Support**: PDF, DOCX, TXT, and JSON files
 - **🔍 Intelligent Vector Search**: FAISS-powered semantic search with relevance scoring
 - **🤖 AI-Powered Q&A**: Claude Sonnet integration for contextual answers